hexogen/kdtree/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

 PHP KD Tree implementation.
 With availability to create custom search algorithms and tree storage engines.
 To receive all benefits from KD Tree, use file system implementation(FSKDTree).
-It has better performance, because there is no need to build a tree in every script run.
+It has much better performance, because there is no need to build a tree in every script run.

 ## Install